What Type of Loan is Best for Investment Property? 8 Options to Explore

 3. Veterans Affairs (VA) home loan

 A VA loan is designed to provide military members and veterans with housing during and after service.
 This loan type offers terms like no required down payment, lower interest rates, low closing costs, and no property insurance required.
 Depending on state eligibility, the borrower may qualify for property tax reductions.
+VA loans often offer lower investment property loan rates compared to conventional loans, making them an attractive option for eligible veterans.

 The Department of Veterans Affairs restricts VA loans from being used to purchase properties solely for investment purposes.
 Thus, only owner-occupied properties qualify for VA loans.